ctittel/kopia-docker/README.md

   kopia:
     build: https://github.com/ctittel/kopia-docker.git#main
     container_name: kopia
+    hostname: kopia-docker # important: otherwise the hostname will be different each time you start the container and kopia will use a new user (e.g. `root@db0ea1ccd4a0`)
     environment:
       - KOPIA_PASSWORD # important: the password for the repository at /backup
       - KOPIA_SERVER_USERNAME # optional: the username for the HTML UI; Default: kopia